Non-fungible token: Unenforceability of content ownership

-As an image on the web, the digital art linked to a non-fungible token may be right-clicked and saved like any other picture file.
+As an image on the web, the digital art linked to a non-fungible token may be saved like any other picture file.

-Because the contents of NFTs are publicly accessible, anybody can easily copy a file referenced by an NFT.
-Furthermore, the ownership of an NFT on the blockchain does not inherently convey legally enforceable intellectual property rights to the file.

 It has become well known that an NFT image can be copied or saved from a web browser by using a right click menu to download the referenced image.
 NFT supporters disparage this duplication of NFT artwork as a "right-clicker mentality".
 One collector quoted by Vice compared the value of a purchased NFT (in contrast to an unpurchased copy of the underlying asset) to that of a status symbol "to show off that they can afford to pay that much".

 The "right-clicker mentality" phrase spread virally after its introduction, particularly among those who were critical of the NFT marketplace and who appropriated the term to flaunt their ability to capture digital art backed by NFT with ease.
 This criticism was promoted by Australian programmer Geoffrey Huntley who created "The NFT Bay", modeled after The Pirate Bay.
 The NFT Bay advertised a torrent file purported to contain 19 terabytes of digital art NFT images.
 Huntley compared his work to an art project from Pauline Pantsdown and hoped the site would help educate users on what NFTs are and are not.